seomoz/simhash-cpp/README.md

 Building
 ========
-This library links against [`libJudy`](http://judy.sourceforge.net/), which must be installed before building this.
-With that in place:

-    git submodule update --init --recursive
-    cd src && make && ./test

 For those curious about testing performance, you can run the benchmark.
 It performs a number of insertions into the query data structure, and then performs 4 queries for each of those inserted fingerprints.
 Provide a number as